abhijeetyaduwanshi/DS/Arrays/README.md

 class [Ljava.lang.String;
 ```

-Explanantion:
+#### Explanantion:
----

-The string "[I" is the run-time type signature for the class object "array with component type int", the only direct superclass of any array type is java.lang.Object
+- The string "[I" is the run-time type signature for the class object "array with component type int", the only direct superclass of any array type is java.lang.Object
-The string "[B" is the run-time type signature for the class object "array with component type byte"
+- The string "[B" is the run-time type signature for the class object "array with component type byte"
-The string "[S" is the run-time type signature for the class object "array with component type short"
+- The string "[S" is the run-time type signature for the class object "array with component type short"
-The string "[L" is the run-time type signature for the class object "array with component type of a Class", the Class name is then followed
+- The string "[L" is the run-time type signature for the class object "array with component type of a Class", the Class name is then followed

-Array Members
+### Array Members
----

-Now as we know that arrays are object of a class and direct superclass of arrays is class Object.The members of an array type are all of the following:
-The public final field length, which contains the number of components of the array, length may be positive or zero
+- The public final field length, which contains the number of components of the array, length may be positive or zero
-All the members inherited from class Object; the only method of Object that is not inherited is its clone method
+- All the members inherited from class Object; the only method of Object that is not inherited is its clone method
-The public method clone(), which overrides clone method in class Object and throws no checked exceptions
+- The public method clone(), which overrides clone method in class Object and throws no checked exceptions

-Cloning of arrays
+### Cloning of arrays
----

 When you clone a single dimensional array, such as Object[], a "deep copy" is performed with the new array containing copies of the original array's elements as opposed to references

 ```
-// Java program to demonstrate cloning of one-dimensional arrays

-public class Test {
+// java program to demonstrate cloning of one-dimensional arrays public class Test {
 	public static void main(String args[]) {
 		int intArray[] = {1,2,3};
 		int cloneArray[] = intArray.clone();

-        // will print false as deep copy is created
-        // for one-dimensional array
-        System.out.println(intArray == cloneArray);
+		// will print false as deep copy is created for one-dimensional array System.out.println(intArray == cloneArray);

 		for (int i = 0; i < cloneArray.length; i++) {
 			System.out.print(cloneArray[i] + " ");
 		}
 	}
 }
 ```

-Output:
+#### Output:
----

 ```
 false
 1 2 3
 ```

-A clone of a multidimensional array (like Object[][]) is a "shallow copy" however, which is to say that it creates only a single new array with each element array a reference to an original element array but subarrays are shared
+A clone of a multidimensional array is a "shallow copy" however, which is to say that it creates only a single new array with each element array a reference to an original element array but subarrays are shared.

 ```
-// Java program to demonstrate cloning of multi-dimensional arrays

-public class Test {
+// java program to demonstrate cloning of multi-dimensional arrays public class Test {
 	public static void main(String args[]) {
 		int intArray[][] = {{1,2,3},{4,5}};
 		int cloneArray[][] = intArray.clone();

 		// will print false
 		System.out.println(intArray == cloneArray);

 		// will print true as shallow copy is created
 		// i.e. sub-arrays are shared
 		System.out.println(intArray[0] == cloneArray[0]);
 		System.out.println(intArray[1] == cloneArray[1]);
 	}
 }
 ```

-Output:
+#### Output:
----

 ```
 false